anttikekki/muinaismuistot/README.md

 - Search sites by search term
 - Filter sites on map by type and dating
 - Share selected site map coordinates and filter settings by copying the URL
-- UI test translations to finnish and swedish
+- UI text translations to finnish and swedish
 - Displays linked ancient monuments 3D models from [Sketchfab](https://sketchfab.com)
-- Shows data latest update dates from source servers

 ## Data